Policies and Rules Worth Repeating

 Parties: (Summer Season)

-A party constitutes a member (or members) hosting 9 or more guests at a single gathering and must be arranged at least two weeks in advance with the Business Manager or Club Director.
+A party constitutes a member (or members) hosting 9 or more nonmember guests at a single gathering.
+Reservations should be made at least 14 days in advance and must be approved by the Business Manager or Club Director.
 Fees for parties under 20 people are the regular Guest Fees for the day as designated above.
 There may be additional charges for larger parties based upon the number of people attending and extra staff required.
 All parties will be held outdoors in the pool, picnic, or patio areas.
 The Banquet Hall and(or) Lounge cannot be utilized during a party (without additional charge).
 For scheduling & pricing of parties, please contact the Business Manager.
 Reservations will be taken on a first come first serve basis.

 The pool and pool areas are available for use by pool members and their guests subject to the following rules, which are for the health, safety and maximum enjoyment of the facilities by all, who use them.
 The Pool Committee has the right to suspend the pool privileges of any adult or child who does not comply with these rules or with the instructions of the Director.
 The operation of the pool facilities and pool personnel shall be under the complete charge of the Director.
 He is empowered to enforce club regulations and any others as may be necessary to increase the safety of all whom use the facilities.

 1. Swimming is permitted only when the lifeguard is on duty.
 The instructions and orders of the lifeguards are to be followed immediately and without question.

 2. Parents are responsible for the safety and behavior of their children.
 If needed the lifeguard has the authority to ask a child to leave the pool for a specific amount of time.
 Children are expected to obey all pool rules.
 Parents will be notified if there are any major discipline problems.